EduardMcfly/gatsby-app/README.md

 ### Features
 - Category and Tag for post
 - Type Safe by TypeScript
-- Format Safe by TSLint and Prettier with Lint-Staged(Husky)
+- Format Safe by TSLint, StyleLint and Prettier with Lint-Staged(Husky)

 ### Deploy to Netlify